valencik/mastersAPSC/documents/thesis/thesis.md

 =============
 %- Demonstrate how the application can be used to perform analysis of the NSR.
 %- Analysis discussion from the proposal could be useful in the demonstration section of the thesis.
+%- TODO Rewrite this section to be less informal

 Demonstration of the application.
 How everything that was promised is delivered.